tzuhuailin/2019_Fintech_Text_Mining_and_Machine_Learning/HW0/README.md

 * Level 1 draw flowchart - finished

 * Level 2 Rerun and add comments - finished

-Has shorten the date range to save the running time
+  Has changed and shorten the date range to save the running time